Glossary for program information

 The NRMP matches medical students and residency programs to optimize the rank ordered choices of students and program directors.
-The NRMP also conducts matches for fellowship positions in 22 sub-specialties, through its Specialties Matching Services.
+The NRMP also conducts matches for fellowship positions in more than 40 subspecialties, through its Specialties Matching Services.
 See www.nrmp.org.

 A rotation where residents only work during the nights (eg, 10pm-8am), with minimal or no day-time duties.

-The majority of experience takes place in settings that are not university, community, or military based, such as in foundations, blood banks, or cancer centers.
+The majority of experience takes place in settings that are not university, community, or military based, such as in foundations, blood banks,reserach institutions, cancer centers, or private practices.